syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 The following namespaces are required to compile the code in this topic.

-1. Syncfusion.OfficeChartToImageConverter;
+1. Syncfusion.OfficeChartToImageConverter
-2. Syncfusion.Presentation;
+2. Syncfusion.Presentation
-3. Syncfusion.PresentationToPdfConverter;
+3. Syncfusion.PresentationToPdfConverter
-4. Syncfusion.Pdf;
+4. Syncfusion.Pdf

 **PresentationToPdfConverter** class is responsible for converting an entire Presentation or a slide into PDF.
 The following code example demonstrates how to convert a PowerPoint presentation to PDF.